semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 @## Chart skeleton

 For charts, avoid showing axes and labels.
-Replace the legend with a Skeleton, and refer to the [Chart principles](/data-display/d3-chart) for more detailed guidelines.
+Replace the legend with a Skeleton, and refer to [Chart principles](/data-display/d3-chart) for more detailed guidelines.

 @## Button and link skeletons

 - If a button or link takes the user to another page, leave them as is during the initial loading of the page/widget.
 - If a button or link submits data or confirms user actions, set them to a `disabled` state while loading.

-> When you don’t know what type (`primary` or `secondary`) of the button should be loaded, show skeleton instead the button.
+> When you don’t know what type of button (`primary` or `secondary`) should be loaded, show Skeleton instead of the button.

 @## Skeleton in complex components

 ### Table

-**Primary tables:**
+**Primary tables**

 - Replace text and links with Skeleton.
 - Disable row controls during the initial loading of the table.